 Former U.S. Army Gen. Edwin Walker is in custody of two U.S. Marshals after his arrest on the campus of Ole Miss at Oxford, Miss., on Oct.
 1, 1962.
 Walker was charged with inciting a riot.
 Students protested the court ordered enrollement of black student James Meredith on the campus on Sept.
-30. (AP Photo, reprinted with permission from The Associated Press)
+30. In Associated Press v.
+Walker, 388 U.S. 130 (1967), the Supreme Court ruled that public figures should be treated differently from public officials when they sue for libel.
+The Court overturned Walker’s award of compensatory damages after he sued the Associated Press for libel.
+(AP Photo, reprinted with permission from The Associated Press)

 This case, a companion to Curtis Publishing Company v.
 Butts, is notable for the extensive discussion and difficulty the justices had in reaching their decision.

 Former U.S. general sues after Associated Press reports he led a charge against marshals

 Edwin Walker, a retired U.S. general, had been in charge of federal troops in the Little Rock, Arkansas, school desegregation confrontation in 1957.

 Ten years later, he became engaged in the debate over desegregation at the University of Mississippi, attracting significant publicity for his statements against federal intervention; he even had a “friends of Walker” following.

 A correspondent from the Associated Press (AP) was present when demonstrations turned violent on the night of September 30, 1962.
 He sent a dispatch, reporting that Walker “[a]ssumed command of the crowd” and led them in a charge against the U.S. marshals.
 That dispatch was then sent to newspapers subscribing to AP services.